antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - * BUG: When opening a PDF, window has no title.
 Revert to URL if possible.
   ( Not reproducible -- have opened some PDFs w/o issue)

+- Refactor: CloseButton should probably be its own component, but need to think carefully about how to deal with <container>:hover

 ========
 Attempt to debug leakTest with babel-node and node-inspector: